CyndaZ42/Csharp-Many-to-Many-Template/README.md

 ---
 ## Description

 _This is an MVC application that was built using C#.
-The purpose of this application is to allow the user to identify the best restaurants by their cuisine.
-When the application runs, the user can add a cuisine type.
-After the type is inputted using the "add" button, users can then add specific restaurants to that specific cuisine.
-The restaurant details support a name and description.
-Once the restaurant is added, it will appear under that specific cuisine list._
+The purpose of this application is to allow the user to ..._

 ---
 ## Setup and Installation Requirements